 The CCPA is an important bill that should be passed.
 However, significant improvements could be made, in particular to the proposed border measures.
-We hope that there will be robust debate, appropriate amendment, and passage of the bill into law during the current session of parliament.43
+We hope that there will be robust debate, appropriate amendment, and passage of the bill into law during the current session of parliament.
+63

-Barry Sookman, a lawyer specializing in intellectual property and author, believes that:
+Barry Sookman, an intellectual property lawyer and author, contends that Bill C-8 should receive widespread support:

-Given the indisputable focus of the legislation on curbing commercial scale counterfeiting and its goal of protecting the health and safety of consumers and others, one would expect support for the Bill to be widespread.44
+Given the indisputable focus of the legislation on curbing commercial scale counterfeiting and its goal of protecting the health and safety of consumers and others, one would expect support for the Bill to be widespread.
+64